Jan Crutchfield

 Jan Crutchfield (February 26, 1938 – October 30, 2012) was an American country music singer and songwriter.
 He is best known for writing "Statue of a Fool", which was first recorded in 1969 by Jack Greene and was a No. 1 hit on the Hot Country Songs charts for him.
 Versions of the song by Brian Collins and Ricky Van Shelton also charted in the top 10.

-Other notable compositions written by Crutchfield include "Tear Time" by Dave & Sugar, "My Heart Is an Open Book", and several singles by Lee Greenwood, including "She's Lying", "It Turns Me Inside Out", and "Going, Going, Gone".
+Other notable compositions written by Crutchfield include "Tear Time" by Dave & Sugar and several singles by Lee Greenwood, including "She's Lying", "It Turns Me Inside Out", and "Going, Going, Gone".

 Crutchfield died on October 30, 2012.

 His brother, Jerry Crutchfield, was a record producer who also worked with Greenwood.